HomeAll Buyer GuidesBest AI Tools for SmartRecruiters Hiring Teams (2026): Screening, Sourcing, and Talent Intelligence

 Resume rankingParses and ranks incoming applications against role criteria before interview

-Candidate rediscoverySearches the existing SmartRecruiters database and re-engages qualified past applicants
+Candidate rediscoverySearches the SmartRecruiters database and re-engages qualified past applicants via phone, text, email, or WhatsApp

 Note-takingGenerates structured interview notes with evidence highlights per competency